Our customers have been hired by:

 - Produced product pitches (2) and press kits (4)

 - Responded to media inquiries (7)

-First, it’s perfectly tailored to the job ad (have another look at the numbered phrases in bold).
-The candidate showed she’ll be able to manage her most important future tasks because she’s done them before.
+The example above is perfectly tailored to the job ad.
+The candidate showed they can manage their most important future tasks because they’ve done them before.

-Secondly, it’s action-verbs-packed.
-“Created and maintained” instead of “responsible for creating and maintaining,” “produced product pitches,” not “product pitches production.”
+Secondly, it’s action-verb-packed.
+“Created and maintained” instead of “responsible for creating and maintaining,” etc.

-Last but not least, its central focus is the candidate’s achievements.
-Like the candidate above, if you want your CV to impress, add a “key achievement” sub-section.
-Then, include hard numbers.
+Last but not least, it focuses on the candidate’s achievements.
+Add a “key achievement” subsection for an impressive CV, just like the candidate above did.
+Then, include numbers.
 Don’t say you “significantly increased sales.”
-Say how much exactly.
+Say how much precisely.
 Numbers pop!

-To make sure your achievements on a CV shine as they’re supposed to, follow the PAR (Problem Action Result) formula to describe them.
+To ensure your key achievements shine, follow the PAR (Problem Action Result) formula to describe them.

 Problem: Lack of sufficient social media promotion for a new line of lifestyle products